You'll never see more turkeys together than between now and the so-called spring dispersal.

 This time of the year, turkeys will be concentrated near the best food sources: picked-over crop fields, cow pastures and feedlots (they peck at the cow pies), plus hardwood mast in the woods and along creekbeds (where you might have found wood ducks this past fall).

 You'll even see birds hitting food sources such as soft mast, weather providing.

 Entire turkey populations, particularly out West in places like Nebraska and Kansas, may group up and shift home ranges this time of year.
 You've got to study where they go, day by day.

 First off, make sure it's legal in your state.
-Go here to read where you can hunt January turkeys right now.
+Then, get on those winter birds.

 Blind Hunting with a Bow

 You want to add a look of confidence for turkeys coming into the field or wooded area.

 Now you want those turkeys to present a good target.

 Decoys, as in spring, can help fix the positions of birds coming into range so you can take a clean, ethical shot on a standing bird.